Add a signature in Apple Mac Mail

 - Edit your Apple Mail signature to your heart’s delight

 How to create a working HTML Apple Mail signature

-Making a working HTML signature for you Mac Mail is not be as simple as one may think.
+Making a working HTML signature for your Mac Mail is not as simple as one may think.

 Even if you have a good eye for design and good knowledge of code (which most of us don’t) you’ll still have to build HTML that’s responsive for all the different devices and screen sizes out there, in order to make sure your signature doesn’t break.

 Professional Mac Mail example